2022 Insights: Consumer Trend Report

 Product shortages seen in grocery stores have also been paralleled by the scarcity in labor.
 With grocers and retailers lacking the manpower to refill these empty shelves, brands are getting creative with ways to provide retail-ready packaging.
 Developing a full retail packaging solution with both primary and secondary partners can reduce store labor and ensure that the product maintains its shelf appeal.
 This year, Swiffer has implemented a shelf-ready design for their packaging, to not only stand out and showcase their products at retail but also reduce downtime speed up restocking time for the retail employees.

 Packaging that stands up on a shelf and maximizes its billboard will quickly catch the eyes of shoppers searching for the replacement.
 Investing in sustainable packaging can be a key differentiator in often crowded categories.
 Brands should also consider suppliers who can support their complex value chains and offer business solutions that can proactively identify risk for stockouts.

 Printpack combines unique consumer insights with advanced technological capabilities to help brands heighten recognition and help capture market share.
 We track trends and study emerging consumer signals to ensure that your packaging meets the needs and expectations of your consumers.
-Packaging solutions grounded in consumer insights ensure that your brand not only performs well at the shelf but also builds lasting relationships with your consumers.
+Packaging solutions grounded in consumer trends ensure that your brand not only performs well on the shelf but also builds lasting relationships with your consumers.